 According to Mental Health America, over 44 million American adults have a mental health condition.
 I am one of them.
 I live with anxiety and depression, and it’s not fun, nor is it pretty.
 It’s not even the least bit glamorous.
 If you’ve experienced either throughout your life, then you’re well aware that the struggle is real AF.

 Anxiety is one of the most common types of mental illness, and it impacts millions of people around the world, including our youth.
 Some blame it on immediate access to social media and the constant use of technology.
 Others chalk it off to how our brains are wired.
 Many attribute it to brain chemistry, including hormone imbalances and deficiencies.

-However severe your anxiety or depression is, it is important to understand where it comes from and how to cope with it in a safe, positive, and healthy way so you can live your life as peacefully and normally as possible — as hard as that may seem to be sometimes.
+However severe your anxiety or depression may be, it’s important to understand where it comes from and how to cope with it in a safer, healthier way so you can live your life as peacefully and normally as possible – as hard as that may seem to be sometimes.

 From a mix of personal experience and research, I’ve figured out how to keep my mental health at bay so it doesn’t interfere with my daily life on a crippling basis anymore.

 This is NOT intended to serve as professional or medical advice.
 I just want to share some of these tips and strategies with you, in case they might help you too.

 Here are some rules to follow, healthy things to do, and natural ways to cope with anxiety and depression:

 Learn exactly what gives you a panic attack or sets you into a depressive state of mind.
 Do you notice you usually feel anxious at certain times, or when certain people come around, or when certain things happen?
 If not, then take note at the next onset of an attack or episode and try to limit your exposure to those triggers as often as possible.